In northeast Seattle most of the neighborhood names are those of real estate developments such as Wedgwood, which originally was only a plat name.

 A traditional market at NE 70th Street

+After the end of World War Two in 1945, an era of new commercial development began, including the supermarket trend to have bigger stores with a wide variety of products.
 With the rise of supermarkets in the late 1940s, consumers quickly switched to the convenience of buying pre-packaged meats with one-stop-shopping in the newer, bigger stores, such as the new Safeway at the intersection of NE 75th Street.
 The Petersen building was torn down in 1962 and replaced by the current medical clinic offices.